 Inclusion of limits and direction where an installation has a mix of harmonic producing loads and generation remains to be determined.
 It was suggested to use the flow chart graphics (H.1 and H.2) shown below from IEEE 1547 to make the decision.

-Dave Zech prompted discussion regarding that proposed and presented in the IEEE white paper titled, Issues and Challenges Related to Interharmonic Distortion Limits, and made it a point to those in attendance that the Interharmonic TF requested feedback from 519 WG regarding content and proposal in interharmonic white paper Dave forwarded to the group.
+Dave Zech prompted discussion regarding that proposed and presented in latest draft of the IEEE white paper titled, Issues and Challenges Related to Interharmonic Distortion Limits, and made it a point to those in attendance that the Interharmonic TF requested feedback from 519 WG regarding content and proposal in interharmonic white paper Dave forwarded to the group.

 Feedback: